Dherse/masterproef/content/a_annexes.typ

 #set page(flipped: true)

 #figurex(
-    title: [ Simulation results of the marshalling layer example.],
+    title: [ Layout of the circuit in the marshalling library example.],
-    caption: [ Simulation results of the marshalling layer example, showing the output of the modulator, and the output directly from the splitter.
-The output of the modulator is the same as the output of the splitter, but with the PRBS sequence modulated onto it. ]
+    caption: [ Layout of the circuit in the marshalling library example, showing the path that the light takes inside of the photonic processor, as well as the state of each photonic gate.
+It also shows the path of the modulated light in red, and highlight the splitter. ]
 )[
     #image(
         "../figures/drawio/chip_marshalling_ex.png",
-        height: 95%,
+        height: 90%,
-        alt: ""
+        alt: "Shows a photonic chip made of a rather large hexagonal mesh, with modulators on the bottom, detectors on the top, and optical I/O on either remaining sides."
     )
 ] <fig_marshalling_circ>